Skip to content

 Overview

 This guide contains practical guidelines for interacting with Mechs.
-The requester - whether it is an agent or an application - can choose between two methods for sending service requests:
+A requester - whether it is an agent or an application - can choose between two methods for sending service requests:

 1. Choose a Mech;